 Fuzzy match, internal repetition, translation import: my head was spinning from the new information.

-How are quotations priced?
+How do quotations get priced?

 The quotation for translation services will work on the number of source words, i.e. the number of words in your document before it is translated.